nomadsdev/veil-sight-python/README.md

 # VeilSight

-**VeilSight** is a versatile automation tool designed to boost productivity on Windows by automating repetitive tasks.
-It provides advanced capabilities for window detection, image recognition, and text extraction, making it an ideal solution for streamlining workflows.
+**VeilSight** is a versatile automation tool designed to enhance productivity on Windows by automating repetitive tasks.
+It offers advanced capabilities for window detection, image recognition, and text extraction, making it an ideal solution for streamlining workflows.

 ## Features